geomoose/gm3/docs/howto/print-layouts.md

-# Creating a custom print layout
+# How-to create a custom print layout

 GeoMoose uses jsPDF to perform client-side generation of PDF printouts.
 It has four built-in templates but they are relatively plain and may